 TIIMSA CONVERSATIONS on Zoom!

-These one-hour video conference calls on Zoom will enable us to maintain connections and enhance our ministry toolbox during this time of social distancing.
+These one-hour video conference calls on Zoom are offered to maintain connections with one another and enhance our ministry toolbox during this time of social distancing.
 Our Conversations are the first Thursday of each month, beginning with a half-hour presentation of the topic, followed by Q&A and sharing of insights from participants.

 “CHURCH FINANCES IN A TIME OF COVID-19”